JoelKShaju/SmartACL-ACL-Tear-Detection-System/README.md

 2. 162 cases out of 188 cases of the Abnormal class.
 86.20% were detected properly.
 3. 111 cases out of 124 cases of the ACL class.
 89.50% were detected properly.

+# Training the models:
+* The CNN models were trained in kaggle.
+The file is available [here](https://github.com/JoelKShaju/ACL-Tear-Detection/blob/main/training/CNN_Training.ipynb).
+* The softmax model was trained locally.
+The file is available [here](https://github.com/JoelKShaju/ACL-Tear-Detection/blob/main/training/softmax_reg.ipynb).